Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 ![](../assets/readme_hello_world.png)

 !!! compat "GIO Warnings on non-Linux"
-    On Windows and macOS, running `main` may  produce warnings of the type:
+    On Windows and macOS, running `main` may  produce a warning of the type:

     ```
     (julia:10512): GLib-GIO-WARNING **: 15:29:40.047: dbus binary failed to launch bus, maybe incompatible version